Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: Preliminaries

-We will need the following characterization of countably generated measure spaces of finite measure; see \cite[page 173, Theorem C]{P.R.H} for the non-atomic case.
+We will need the following characterization of measure spaces of finite measure and countably generated $\sigma$-algebras; see \cite[page 173, Theorem C]{P.R.H} for the non-atomic case.
 The atomic case follows by decomposing $\mu$ into its atomic and non-atomic parts.
 We recall that a measure space $(\tilde{X}, \tilde{\Sigma}, \tilde{\mu})$ is called \emph{standard} if $\tilde{X}$ is a compact metric space, $\tilde{\Sigma}$ is the $\sigma$-algebra of Borel sets and $\tilde{\mu}$ is a finite measure.